The 26 Golden Rules of Running

 Get down to a reputable running store, ask for some guidance, share your running background and goals, and try out some shoes.

-If a pair of shoes aren’t immediately comfortable in the store, they’re just gonna get less comfortable once you hit the road with them.
+Test out the shoes before committing, and remember that comfort is the most important variable.
+If a pair of shoes isn’t immediately comfortable in the store, they’re just going to get less comfortable once you hit the road with them.

 It’s important to remember that all running shoes gradually lose their spring and their support after 300-500 miles, so keep an eye on your mileage.
-Likewise if you’re coming back to running after a break, do yourself a favor and buy a new set of shoes – your feet will thank you!
+Likewise, if you’re coming back to running after a break, do yourself a favor and buy a new pair of shoesโ€”your feet will thank you.

 Rule #3: Attack Injuries Head On